vougioukakis/car-acceleration-simulation/README.md

 The results of the simulation for the cars used are very close to the ones that various websites report for the real cars.
 Below are the version changelogs and some plots from the program.
 # Version 5
+- 5.1 : little rpm 'blip' from the clutch slip after every gear change, depending on the car's shift delay coefficient
 - code generalized more to support various different cars, FWD and AWD now supported.

 # Version 4